 It’s hard to suggest a jazz venue in Harlem.
 They’re all good.
 Minton’s has been around forever and is exceptional.
 Others include Gin Fizz Harlem and Smoke Jazz Club.
 Red Rooster also books very exciting performers.

-What New York City neighborhoods do you think are must visit’?
+You will never run out of things to do in Harlem.
+What New York City neighborhoods do you think are must-visit’?